-- (a) by depositing a physical copy at the registered office of the Company at 4 Clementi Loop, #01-01 EAC Building, Singapore 129810; or - (b) by sending a scanned PDF copy by email to <santak.holdings@santak.com.sg>,
+- (a) by depositing a physical copy at the registered office of the Company at 4 Clementi Loop, #01-01, Singapore 129810; or - (b) by sending a scanned PDF copy by email to <santak.holdings@santak.com.sg>,

-- 8. The Company shall be entitled to, and will, treat any valid Proxy Form which was delivered by a member to the Company before 11.00 a.m. on 24 October 2023 as a valid instrument as the member's proxy to attend, speak and vote at the Meeting if: (a) the member had indicated how he/she/it wished to vote for or vote against or abstain from voting on each resolution; and (b) the member has not withdrawn the appointment by 11.00 a.m. on 24 October 2023. - 9.
-If the member is a corporation, the instrument appointing the proxy must be under seal or the hand of an officer or attorney duly authorised. - 10.
+- 9. The Company shall be entitled to, and will, treat any valid Proxy Form which was delivered by a member to the Company before 11.00 a.m. on 28 October 2024 as a valid instrument as the member's proxy to attend, speak and vote at the Meeting if: (a) the member had indicated how he/she/it wished to vote for or vote against or abstain from voting on each resolution; and (b) the member has not withdrawn the appointment by 11.00 a.m. on 28 October 2024. - 10.
+If the member is a corporation, the instrument appointing the proxy must be under seal or the hand of an officer or attorney duly authorised. - 11.
 Completion and return of the Proxy Form by a member will not prevent him/her from attending, speaking and voting at the Meeting if he/she so wishes.
-The appointment of the proxy(ies) for the Meeting will be deemed to be revoked if the member attends the Meeting in person and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the relevant instrument appointing a proxy(ies) to the Meeting.

-- 11. Submission of questions by members in advance of the Meeting By 11.00 a.m. on 18 October 2023 - (a) Members may also submit questions related to the resolutions to be tabled for approval at the Meeting.
-All questions, together with the members' full names, identification numbers, contact numbers and email addresses and manner in which they hold shares in the Company ("Shares"), must be submitted no later than 11.00 a.m. on 18 October 2023 or by post to the registered office of the Company at 4 Clementi Loop, #01-01 EAC Building, Singapore 129810. - (b) Please note that the Company will address substantial and relevant questions relating to the resolutions to be tabled for approval by 21 October 2023. ("Responses to Q&A"). - (c) The Company endeavours to address (i) subsequent clarifications sought (ii) follow-up questions or (iii) subsequent substantial and relevant questions which are received after its Responses to Q&A at the Meeting itself.
-Where substantially similar questions are received, we will consolidate such questions and consequently not all questions may be individually addressed. - (d) Minutes of AGM The Company will, within one month after the date of the AGM, publish the minutes of the AGM on SGXNET and the Company's website, and the minutes will include the responses to the questions which are addressed during the AGM, if any. - 12.
-Important reminder.
+The appointment of the proxy(ies) for the Meeting will be deemed to be revoked if the member attends the Meeting in person and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the relevant instrument appointing a proxy(ies) to the Meeting. - 12.
+Submission of questions by members in advance of the Meeting By 11.00 a.m. on 22 October 2024 - (a) Members may also submit questions related to the resolutions to be tabled for approval at the Meeting.
+All questions, together with the members' full names, identification numbers, contact numbers and email addresses and manner in which they hold shares in the Company ("Shares"), must be submitted no later than 11.00 a.m. on 22 October 2024 or by post to the registered office of the Company at 4 Clementi Loop, #01-01, Singapore 129810. - (b) Please note that the Company will address substantial and relevant questions relating to the resolutions to be tabled for approval by 25 October 2024. ("Responses to Q&A"). - (c) The Company endeavours to address (i) subsequent clarifications sought (ii) follow-up questions or (iii) subsequent substantial and relevant questions which are received after its Responses to Q&A at the Meeting itself.
+Where substantially similar questions are received, we will consolidate such questions and consequently not all questions may be individually addressed. - (d) Minutes of AGM The Company will, within one month after the date of the AGM, publish the minutes of the AGM on SGXNET and the Company's website, and the minutes will include the responses to the questions which are addressed during the AGM, if any. - 13.
 Members are reminded to check SGXNet for any latest updates on the status of the AGM.